SumoLogic/sumologic-documentation/docs/metrics/introduction/metric-quantization.md

 #### Quantize with no rollup type specified

-If your metric query uses the `quantize` operator without specifying a rollup type, internally, Sumo Logic uses the default `avg` rollup.
+If your metrics query uses the `quantize` operator without specifying a rollup type, internally, Sumo Logic uses the default `avg` rollup.

 For example, given this query:

 ```sql
 metric=CPU_Idle | quantize to 15m
 ```

-15 minute interval and `avg` rollup will be used.
+15-minute interval and `avg` rollup will be used.